 After picking up these three cards, you can take your rewards strategy in whatever direction makes sense for you.
 The Points Guy has plenty of lists of top credit cards, depending on whether you prefer cash back, hotel nights or airline tickets.
 Signup bonuses are the biggest opportunity to pile up points, so consider signing up for one or two new credit cards each year to keep your rewards points topped up.

-Steven Aguiar’s previous blogs include Site Seeing (Part I) and Small Changes, Big Dollars.
+Steven Aguiar’s previous articles include Site Seeing (Part I) and Getting an Edge.
 Steve is the founder of BlueWing, a B2B digital marketing agency.
 He majored in Economics and Hispanic Studies at Brown, and is a big fan of compounding interest.